Tejas07PSK/Melanoma-Detection/README.md

 ## Conclusion -
-This application is still experimental and is moderately accurate in predicting the type of skin-lesion, found in the image.
+This application is still experimental and is moderately accurate in predicting the type of skin-lesion, present in the image.
 However, on increasing the quantity of training-set images, the prediction accuracy of the various machine-learning models used in this application, will significantly increase.
 Now, most importantly before you start using this application use _option-'2'_ first, if you want to test the default experimental data or else the '.pkl' files